maja-burrack/maja-burrack.github.io/_posts/2025-08-13-causal-machine-learning.md

 ## The "X"-shaped method
 The X-learner {% cite xlearner %} is more involved than the S- and T-learner.
 It has several stages and includes a model for the propensity score (the estimated probability that treatment is given).

-Exactly like the T-learner, we start with fitting two separate models--one on the control group and one on the treatment group:
+Exactly like the T-learner, we start with fitting two separate models--one for the control group and one for the treatment group:

 $$
 \begin{aligned}